jamierpond/madea.blog/yapi/why-another-client.md

 * No structure beyond the shell.
 * Chaining becomes fragile piping.
 * Assertions, reuse, and state require external glue.
-* Not sexy.
+* Only kinda sexy.

 **Why this matters now**
 LLMs are good at emitting commands.
-They are bad at maintaining shell scripts as systems evolve.
-Once a workflow spans multiple steps, correctness degrades quickly.
+It would be a massive PITA to maintain a fleet of shell scripts plumbing all your `curl` integration tests together.

 These tools are excellent primitives.
-They are not systems.
+They are not API testing systems.

 ---